JerMattz/Programming-Club-Contest/README.md

 # Programming-Club-Contest
 Design a simple mobile app interface for a to-do list.
 The app should allow users to add tasks, mark them as completed, and delete tasks.
 Focus on creating a clean and user-friendly interface using basic UI components like buttons, lists, and text inputs.

+# Intructions
+1. Download the 'ZIP File' from the repositroy.
+2. Extract the file on your system.
+3. Now open the 'todo_gui.py' file and Run it.
+4. Once the code is compiled 'GUI' pops up.
+5. Now you are ready to use the 'TODO Web App'.

+# Contols
+* The GUI has 4 buttons, namely 'Add', 'Edit', 'Complete', 'Exit'.

 # App Interface
 The app interface is straightforward and consists of the following components: